giselaortt/Tools-for-Anki/README.md

 this script parses the files from [Readlang](https://readlang.com/) website in order to create a better importation on [Anki](https://apps.ankiweb.net/) desktop application, and save many hours of my time.

+## TODO:
+- This folder grew too big and requires now a deep refactor.

 ### Context:
   - Anki is a Spaced Repetition System, wich I use every day to learn and practice new languages.
   - Readlang is an website and chrome extention.
 It provides an interface to automatically translate unknown words from a foreign language by clicking on them while reading, and save all the unknown words to a database.

 ### Motivation:
   Both applications are really useful to learn languages, and belong to my routine of studies, however, Readlang does not provide a good importation system.
 It does export the new words to a .txt file, but has many problems.
-  Through this integration I can easily and automatically create new anki flashcards while reading content in Readlang, a process that I used to do manually up to now.
+  Through this integration I can easily and automatically create new anki flashcards while reading content in Readlang, a process that I used to do manually up to now

 ### Implemented:
   - Merges repeted sentences
   - Format the new learned word of the sentence with html bold.